evanlyf12/boba-smores/README.md

 - React Router -> routing
 - Concurrently -> to run both back end and front end in one cmd

+### App Usage
-### How to Log in
+#### Log in
-- use a google account
+- Sign in with a Google account

-### How to add contact
-- press add contact top right and fill in fields and save

-### How to edit contact
+#### Add contact
+- Click "Add Contact" on the top right corner
+- Enter information
+- Save

+Note: 'Last Catchup Date' field is required

+#### Edit contact
-- press on a contact row and you;'ll be sent to edit form, press save changes to save
+- Click on desired contact row
+- Make necessary changes
+- Save

+#### Sort contacts
+- Click on any sortable field header (indicated by sort icon)
+- Click again to reverse sorting order

+#### Filter by country
+- Click on "Filter by country" dropdown
-### How to sort filter
+- Select countries to filter
-- filter by name, use the name input in dashboard top right
+- Click again to close dropdown

-### How to filter by country
+- Click dropdown again to reset filter
-- filter by country, use the country drop down above the dashboard, re-click to reset

-### How to edit favourites
+#### Favourites
-- click the star next to the contact
+- Click the Star icon next to a contact to favourite it

-### What has been done
+- Click again to unfavourite

+### Completed features
 - Sorting
 - DB connection
 - Favourites